-The receivable from/payable to Apache represents the net result of the Investing Partners' revenue and expenditure transactions in the current month.
+The receivable from/payable to Apache represents the net result of the Investing Partners' revenue received and expenditure paid on behalf of the Partnership in the current month.
 Generally, cash in this amount will be paid by Apache to the Partnership or transferred to Apache in the month after the Partnership's transactions are processed and the net results of operations are determined.